stetso/awesome-gideros/readme.md

 ### GUI
 - [Layout](https://github.com/Nlcke/layout) - the "official" Gideors GUI framework ([forum entry](http://giderosmobile.com/forum/discussion/6651/layout-gideros-gui-framework#Item_23))
-- [Button class](http://appcodingeasy.com/Gideros-Mobile/Gideros-mobile-button-class) - a simple class for creating clickable buttons
+- [Button class](http://appcodingeasy.com/Gideros-Mobile/Gideros-mobile-button-class) - simple class for creating clickable buttons
-- [AceSlide class](http://appcodingeasy.com/Gideros-Mobile/Easy-input-for-choosing-packages-or-levels-in-Gideros-Mobile) - a sliding UI-Element that can be used for example for level selection
+- [AceSlide class](http://appcodingeasy.com/Gideros-Mobile/Easy-input-for-choosing-packages-or-levels-in-Gideros-Mobile) - sliding UI-Element that can be used for example for level selection

 ### 3d
 *Note: 3D support is still in development but if you like to play around with it already, here are some starting points*